 - Educate yourself on why someone may be homophobic.
-For example, some people have never knowingly had a friendship with a gay person and simply do not understand homosexuality, while others may be secretly ashamed of their own homosexual desires.
-In families where one or more person is homosexual, sibling rivalry may play a role.
+For example, some people have never knowingly had a friendship with a gay person and simply do not understand homosexuality.
+Additionally, in families where one or more person is homosexual, sibling rivalry may play a role.

 - Be realistic and realize that homophobia will not disappear overnight, or in one conversation.

 - Use logic, statistics and facts when defending gay rights.
-For example, if you believe that same-sex marriage should be legal, visit pro-gay marriage websites that have information about the issue, such as Why Marriage Matters or Marriage Equality USA.
+For example, if you believe that same-sex marriage should be legal, visit pro-gay marriage websites that have information about the issue, such as Marriage Equality USA.

 - Join an online group that supports gay rights and offers friendly support and advice for people who are dealing with homophobic families.
 Some examples include GLAAD (Gay and Lesbians Alliance Against Defamation) and The Trevor Project.

 - Check out a support website with your family such as PFLAG (Parents, Families & Friends of Lesbians and Gays) for information and ways to understand each other.

 If you are LGBTQ+ and your family members have trouble with your sexual orientation, or even flat out reject you, there are many ways to deal with the conflict.
 You don't have to tolerate any kind of abuse.